craftercms/docs/source/developers/plugins/studio/plugin-navmenu-example.rst

    and place the ``index.modern.js`` file in it.

 #.
-To setup our navigation menu site plugin to be automatically wired in the corresponding configuration file in Studio (which for the navigation menu, is the User Interface Configuration file) during the installation, add the following to your ``craftercms-plugin.yaml`` descriptor file
+To setup our navigation menu project plugin to be automatically wired in the corresponding configuration file in Studio (which for the navigation menu, is the User Interface Configuration file) during the installation, add the following to your ``craftercms-plugin.yaml`` descriptor file

    .. code-block:: yaml
       :linenos: